How to Clean Your Pool Filter

 The pool filter is critical in providing a safe, enjoyable experience for you and your family.
 Cleaning your pool filter is an essential part of your maintenance routine!
 If your filter is dirty, it will be significantly less effective and could result in some nasty cleanup later.
-Whether you’re a new swimming pool owner or are looking for a refresher course, let’s go over how to clean your pool filter step-by-step, according to what kind of filter you have.
+Whether you’re a new swimming pool owner or looking for a refresher course, let’s go over how to clean your pool filter step-by-step, according to your kind of filter.

 Main Takeaways